Traumflug/simulavr/doc/build.rst

 documentation (distutils package) and documentation for setuptools python package.

-avrs does rely on a few other GNU tools.
+simulavr does rely on a few other GNU tools.
 In particular, it relies on libbfd from binutils, and by libbfd's dependency, it also relies on libiberty.